Show your support for new laws

 - Old growth forests and homes to endangered species are still being clear-felled for woodchips.
 In fact, 48 of our forest fauna species are threatened by logging in Australia.
 Read more about Australian species facing extinction.

 - Deforestation rates in Australia are now up there with the destruction of the Amazon which kills wildlife and impacts air and water quality in all communities.
+Australia is currently one of the world’s top ten deforestation hot spots.

 - Climate change is wreaking havoc on our river systems, water supplies, forests and the Great Barrier Reef.